HR-CMGT/PRG06-vue-workshop/presentation/loading.md

     }
 }
 ```
+## Checking loaded data in the Chrome plugin

+Use the [Chrome Vue plugin](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) to quickly check what data is available in your Vue app.

 ![state](./state.png)

-Use the [Chrome Vue plugin](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) to check the state of your component.

 ## Displaying data